10 Best Marketing Project Management Software Solutions [2024]

 The Basecamp logo.

-Basecamp emphasizes effective internal communication and collaboration that isn’t one size fits all.
+Basecamp emphasizes effective internal communication and collaboration that isn’t one-size-fits-all.
 For real-time chat, user groups can use the Campfire feature.
 If your marketing team wants to collaborate on documents and files, Basecamp makes it possible to attach discussions directly to those assets.
 Automatic polls and check-ins, straightforward dashboards, and the Messages feature all work differently but serve the purpose of creating constant communication and performance checkpoints.
-Basecamp also makes it possible to add clients and track their feedback in the system.
+Basecamp also enables you to add clients and track their feedback in the system, which further extends and unifies marketing communications.

-Although Basecamp doesn’t have as many integration opportunities as a lot of its competitors, its existing integrations are great for internal team management and time tracking, such as Earned Value App, BrightGauge Software, Toggl, and Everhour.
-For teams that need more transparency and granular performance measurement, Basecamp is a great option.
+Although Basecamp doesn’t have as many integration opportunities as a lot of its competitors, its existing integrations are great for internal team management and time tracking.
+These useful integrations include Earned Value App, BrightGauge Software, Toggl, and Everhour.
+More recently, Basecamp has also added its Doors feature, which further extends its linkability with more commonly used marketing tools like Adobe Creative Cloud, Google Drive, and Dropbox, for example.
+In general, for teams that need more transparency and granular performance measurement, Basecamp is a great option.

 Basecamp’s dashboard format makes it easy to track conversations, tasks, assets, and deadlines for marketing campaigns in one place.